 How to Parent Teens with Kindness and Firmness

 Research shows that children raised in families which use an authoritative parenting approach grow up to be the healthiest, happiest, and most resilient adults.
-It shows that teens who perceive their parents to be both kind (responsive) and firm (structured) are at a lower risk for all forms of risky behavior, and these teens also show improved academic performance.
-The bottom line is that teens who feel a strong connection to their family, school, and community are less likely to misbehave.
+Children who perceive their parents to be both kind (responsive) and firm (structured) are at a lower risk for all forms of risky behavior once they are adolescents, and they also show improved academic performance.
+The bottom line is that children and teens who feel a strong connection to their family, school, and community are less likely to misbehave.

 (Added $5.00 processing fee for credit card payment)